 2. Know when to stop

-If you’re cycling in open country, allow at least one hour to locate a suitable campsite; more while you’re still learning.
-If you’re in or approaching a town or city, you need to consider whether you need to stop for anything, and if you’ve got time to make it through and out the other side.
+If you’re in or approaching a town or city, you will also need to consider whether you need to stop for anything, and if you’ve got time to make it through and out the other side, or if you’re better off stopping or backtracking.

 You’ll also need time to check the area and set up your camp before dark.
-Spending a few minutes absorbing the vibe of the area is usually a good idea (I’m talking basic human intuition here, not ‘energies’ or ‘auras’).
+Spending a few minutes absorbing the vibe of the area is usually a good idea.
+If something feels wrong, trust your gut and move on.
+Your gut is usually right.

-The amount of time you need will depend to a large extent on where you are – sometimes you’ll be spoilt for choice, but if you’re not in a particularly remote area, chances are you’ll need to ride for a while before you find the beach/woodland/pasture you’re looking for.
+The amount of time you need will also depend on where you are.
+In truly wild places you may be spoilt for choice, but if you’re in a humanmade landscape, chances are you’ll need to keep moving for a while before you find the beach/woodland/pasture you’re looking for.

-If you’re in a busy area, scout a spot, have dinner, then sneak off to your campsite after sunset.
-It’s not ideal, but you’re unlikely to be noticed after dark, unless you wave your head-torch around a lot, which putting up your tent in the twilight is a good way to avoid using it.
+If you’re in a busy area with lots of people or traffic around, scout a spot, have dinner, then sneak off to your campsite after sunset.
+It’s not ideal, but you’re unlikely to be noticed after dark.
+Pitch your tent in the post-sunset twilight to avoid using your headtorch and giving away your location.
+You’ll still be able to see, but drivers with their vehicle headlights on will perceive only darkness.

 3. Get to know yourself better

-Wondering why you’re afraid and panicky on your first attempt at wild camping?
-You’re not alone.
-Even people with thousands of nights under canvas feel like this – because we as a species have evolved to see potential threats everywhere and avoid them.
-Our survival in the past depended on our overactive imaginations, which were (and still are) great at cooking up wild fantasies of savage beasts and hostile tribes hiding behind every rock.
+Even those with thousands of nights of wild camping experience still sometimes feel like this.
+Evolution favoured those who could identify potential threats and avoid them.
+Our survival in the past depended on having overactive imaginations, which were (and still are) great at creating wild fantasies of savage beasts and hostile tribes hiding behind every rock.

-The simple truth is that you have to get over it, and the easiest way to do this is to do more wild camping!
-(Mindfulness meditation also really helps.)
+The simple truth is that you have to push through this phase of learning, and the easiest way to do this is to do more wild camping!
+(Meditation also helps.)

 Once you’ve got over the hump, you’ll start seeing potential camping spots everywhere, and boring your friends by incessantly pointing them out.

 Yes, there’s stuff living out there – mostly dogs and ants, in my experience (and, if in England, fluffy little bunnies).
-And if a dog finds you in your nylon cocoon in the woods, it’ll leave you well alone (after noisily swiping your breakfast if you left it outside).
+And if a dog finds you in your nylon cocoon in the woods, it’ll leave you well alone (after stealing your breakfast if you left it outside).

 And humans don’t roam the fields and forests at night brandishing lethal weapons.
 Why?
 Because, like you, they’re afraid of humans roaming the fields and forests at night brandishing lethal weapons!